-All Next Steps NH web content will follow Priority Level 1 of the web accessibility guidelines published by the Web Accessibility Initiative (WAI) and Section 508 standards for web-based Internet information/applications, which are based in part on the WAI Guidelines.
+All Next Steps NH web content will follow Priority Level 1 checkpoints of the Web Content Accessibility Guidelines 1.0 published by the Web Accessibility Initiative (WAI) and Section 508 standards for web-based Internet information/applications, which are based in part on the WAI Guidelines.
 The manual and automatic procedures used to evaluate the site will follow those recommended by the Web Accessibility Initiative and will be continually reviewed.

 This page serves as a quick reference for writers and developers for this website.
 Contributors to the website should become familiar with this information.

 A basic test for any webpage is to try it with a screen reader, or to imagine how information would be read by one.
 Also try using the page with just the keyboard, no mouse.

 Some short videos that explain different elements of web accessibility:

 When creating a new page, be sure that the title is descriptive of what is on that page.
 This will help search engines find the page as well.

 Six size levels of headings can be used to establish a hierarchy of information on a page.

 Always start with the page title and render it heading level H1.
 Do not use H1 for anything else.
 In most cases start page headings with H2, and progress down as necessary.
 Always drop down only one level at a time.
 For example, do not skip from an H2 to an H4 tag.
 If any level of header text is too large or too small, you can manually adjust it on that particular page in the WordPress editor, while still keeping the same heading level for a screen reader.